-Whatever you’re looking for from your African vacation, Kenya really does tick all the boxes.
+Jambo!
+Ask any Kenyan, and they’ll tell you that this is the place where safaris began.
 There’s an amazing diversity of wildlife habitats, from rainforest to near-desert, which of course means many different species of birds and animals.

 The lone trees, endless plains and rocky koppies of the Mara are in marked contrast to the landscapes you’ll encounter further north.
 The land becomes drier and rockier, and even the animals are different.
 You’ve heard of the Big Five, of course, but how many of the Samburu Special Five have you seen?

 It’s especially easy to combine bush and beach here, and you can also learn more about the coastal Swahili culture: a fascinating blend of African and Arabic influences.